AugmentedWeb/UserGUI/README.md

 ### Dynamic navbar

-If the user adds multiple pages to the GUI, a navigation bar will generated automatically.
+If the developer adds multiple pages to the GUI, a navigation bar will generated automatically.

 ### Various other features